PierreNabil/Mancala_AI/README.md

 Repeat for the other player (player1).

+Finally, you can select whether you want stealing mode on or off.

 You'll find can also use one of the functions given in [game.py](/game.py) to skip the UI part of the project.